ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

     var picker = Y.ItsaDateTimePicker; // for shorter reference
     var date = new Date(2010, 05, 20);
     var datefield = Y.one('#datefield');

+    // Redefine default config for the picker --> this way it will be used with every new promisecalls: picker.set('defaultConfig', {dragable: true, titleDateTime: 'Select date and time and confirm with the select-button'});

     datefield.setHTML(Y.Date.format(date, {format: '%d/%m/%Y'}));